FAQs

 -

 Yes, any roads used for access by construction vehicles will remain usable and accessible for the community.
-Roads and access points we are currently proposing for the solar sites are detailed further in PEIR Chapter 14: Traffic and Movement.
-We are continuing to review options in light of feedback received and will be finalised within the outline Construction Traffic Management Plan (oCTMP), submitted alongside the ES as part of the DCO Application.
-Subject to consent being granted, the final versions of this management plan will be presented to North Yorkshire Council for their approval.
+Roads and access points we are proposing for the solar sites are detailed further in ES Chapter 14: Traffic and Movement.
+We reviewed options in light of feedback received and, through a Transport Assessment, assessed potential traffic impacts, including consideration of cumulative impacts with other developments.

 -